-Development Consent (SSD 6693) (the Development Consent) was granted by the NSW Planning Assessment Commission (PAC, now known as the Independent Planning Commission) under the Environmental Planning & Assessment Act 1979 (EP&A Act) on 22 May 2017, and modification (MOD 1) approved 15 April 2021.
+Development Consent (SSD 6693) (the Development Consent) was granted by the NSW Planning Assessment Commission (PAC, now known as the Independent Planning Commission) under the Environmental Planning & Assessment Act 1979 (EP&A Act) on 22 May 2017, and modification approved 15 April 2021.
+A further modification to the Development Consent was approved by a delegate of the Minister on 23 September 2022.

-The Development has also been granted approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (EPBC 2020/8837) on 1 June 2021.
+The Development has also been granted approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (EPBC 2020/8837) on 1 June 2021, with a variation to EPBC 2020/8837 being approved on 30 June 2022.